-Rocky Mountain Spotted Fever have been confirmed in the Southwest Nebraska Public Health Department district which includes: Chase, Dundy, Frontier, Furnas, Hayes, Hitchcock, Keith, Perkins and Red Willow counties.
+One case of Rocky Mountain Spotted Fever (RMSF) has been confirmed in the health district of Southwest Nebraska Public Health Department (SWNPHD) which includes: Chase, Dundy, Frontier, Furnas, Hayes, Hitchcock, Keith, Perkins, and Red Willow counties.

-"Rocky Mountain Spotted Fever (RMSF) is transmitted to humans by the bite of an infected tick," shares Melissa Propp, SWNPHD Public Health Nurse.
+"Rocky Mountain Spotted Fever is spread to humans by the bite of an infected tick," shares Melissa Propp, SWNPHD Public Health Nurse.
 "RMSF can be severe or even fatal if not treated in the first few days of symptoms.
-See your doctor immediately if you have been bitten by a tick and experience sudden onset of high fever, deep muscle pain, severe headache and chills."
+Contact your doctor right away if you have been bitten by a tick and experience any symptoms."

-A rash may also develop but is often absent in the first few days.
+Symptoms of RMSF include fever, chills, headache, abdominal pain, vomiting, fatigue, and muscle pain.
+A rash may also develop but usually not until after the first few days.
 According to the Centers for Disease Control and Prevention (CDC) about 10% of people with RMSF never develop a rash.
-Most often, the rash begins within five days after the onset of fever as small, flat, pink, non-itchy spots on the wrists, forearms, and ankles and spreads to the trunk.
+When someone does develop a rash, it begins with small flat, pink spots on the wrists, forearms, and ankles and spreads to the trunk.
+The rash is not itchy and appears two to five days after they first get a fever.